 Manage public keys

-When you add a GPG or SSH public key to your Harness user profile, Harness uses it to verify that actions like signing commits actually come from you.
+When you add a GNU Privacy Guard (GPG) or Secure Shell (SSH) public key to your Harness user profile, Harness uses it to verify that actions like signing commits actually come from you.
 This gives your team confidence that commits are authentic and untampered.

 - Generate a GPG or SSH key pair on your local machine.